collinlewin/STELA-Toolkit/docs/gaussian_process_intro.md

 # Introduction to Gaussian Processes

 A **Gaussian Process (GP)** is one of the most powerful tools in Bayesian statistics for modeling functions.
-In STELA, we use GPs to interpolate AGN light curves — enabling advanced time and frequency analyses even with noisy, irregularly sampled data.
+In STELA, we use GPs to interpolate noisy, irregularly sampled light curves in order to generate frequency-resolved data products using Fourier techniques.

-This page serves as both a conceptual and practical introduction to GPs, with an emphasis on **Bayesian foundations**, **statistical structure**, and how this model supports the goals of time-domain astronomy.

 ---

 ## 1. From Parametric Models to Function Distributions

-In classical modeling, such as linear regression, we assume:
+In classical modeling you may be more familiar with, including linear regression, we assume:

 $$
 y = X \beta + \epsilon
 $$

-This assumes a **parametric form** — a line or polynomial — and estimates parameters like \( \beta \).
+This assumes a **parametric form**, where a line or polynomial has a finite number of parameters like \( \beta \).
 But what if we don't know the form of the function?

 A **Gaussian Process** is a **distribution over functions**.